-- Nearly 1 in 3 Californians has been a victim of crime. - Most California crime survivors experience stress and trauma after the crime, but the majority do not receive support from victims services programs. - Of survivors who report the crime to the police, only 10% receive victim assistance. - On average, 62% of adults in California have experienced at least one trauma during childhood.
+- Nearly 1 in 3 Californians have been a victim of crime. - Most California crime survivors experience stress and trauma after crime, but the majority do not receive support from victims services programs. - Of survivors who report the crime to the police, only 10% receive victim assistance. - On average, 62% of Californian adults have experienced at least one trauma during childhood.
 About two out of three survivors of violent crime experience four or more lifetime traumas, including repeat victimization.

-Nearly 1 in 3 Californians has been a victim of crime.
+Nearly 1 in 3 Californians have been a victim of crime.